captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Oh cut the shit, will ya!
 There is no God.
-And if somehow there is, well --
+And if somehow there is, well—

 ---